Node and component

 New Sprite, this is a node with Sprite component attached.

-Now that we have some nodes in scene, let's see what a component is and what's the connection between component and node.
+Now that we have created a node in the scene, let's see what a component is and what's the connection between component and node.
 Click on the

 New Sprite node that we just created and you can see Properties panel: